jadecobra/python_tdd_exercises/source/data_structures/lists/index.rst

     AssertionError: Lists differ: [1, 2, 'n'] != [0, 1, 2, 'n']

-  the :ref:`method<functions>` removes the item given from the list_.
+  the :ref:`method<functions>` removes the item given from the :py:class:`list`.
 I change the expectation

   .. code-block:: python